thadguidry/respec/ReSpec-Editor's-Guide.md

 </div>
 ```

-If a `section` element with id `"bp-summary"` is present, then a summary list of best practices will be placed in it, linked to the best practices that have an id on the span element.
+If a `section` element with id `bp-summary` is present, then a summary list of best practices will be placed in it, linked to the best practices that have an id on the span element.

 ```html
 <section id="bp-summary"></section>